alexpwls/evaluate-a-news-article-with-nlp/README.md

 * npm run build-prod (production mode of WebPack)
 * npm run build-dev (development mode of WebPack)

+Before you run a project you can also execute test scripts using the command "npm run test".

 For more information about each of the WebPack configurations you can check the webpack.dev.js or webpack.prod.js configuration files.

 The demo link is installed using a Digital Ocean Droplet, more information about that [https://marketplace.digitalocean.com/apps/nodejs/](here "https://marketplace.digitalocean.com/apps/nodejs/").